MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-specify-printer-selection-reports.md

 > [!NOTE]
 > More specific printer selections take precedence over a more general printer selections.
 For example, a printer selection that has values in the **User ID**, **Report ID**, and **Printer Name** fields takes precedence over a printer selection that has blank entries in the **User ID** or **Report ID** fields.

+### <a name="choosing-the-printer-when-running-a-report"></a>Choosing the printer when running a report
+Instead of using the default printer when running a report, you can override this setting from the request page.
+Simply choose the wich printer you want to use for this invocation of the report in the **Printer** dropdown menu.

 ### <a name="sizing-print-jobs"></a>Sizing Print Jobs